 If you’ve ever dealt with a large corporation, you know getting help can be a nightmare.
 You’ll call a 1-800 number, only to be transferred seven times and put on hold.
 Even when you speak to a customer service representative, that person is so far removed from the decision-making process, there’s little concern that the company will lose you as a customer.

-When you shop local, the business owner is usually directly connected to every employee in the store.
+When you shop locally, the business owner is usually directly connected to every employee in the store.
 That leads to a personal approach that often means any problem you have is taken seriously.

 More personalized service.